A coupling prescription for post-Newtonian corrections in Quantum Mechanics: Quantum mechanics in a Kerr background

 which shows that surfaces of constant $\Theta$ are hyperboloids of revolution.
 For $a=0$ this becomes the equation of a cone.}

 Hence, surfaces in $\mathbb{R}^3$ of constant $R$ form oblate spheroids.
 The solution to this equation has a $1/c^2$ expansion of the form

-where $r^2 = x^2 + y^2 + z^2$ is the radial coordinate of a spherical coordinate system.
+where $r^2 = x^2 + y^2 + z^2$ is the radial coordinate of a spherical coordinate system, and where we used that $\Theta = \theta + \mathcal{O}(c^2)$.
 The relation between the Cartesian coordinate $z$ and the spherical oblate angular coordinate $\Theta$ in~\eqref{eq:z-oblate} combined with the expansion of $R$ in~\eqref{eq:expansion-of-R} tells us that

-where $\theta$ is the polar angle coordinate of a spherical coordinate system.
-This means that we can also write the expansion~\eqref{eq:expansion-of-R} as